Build vs Buy AI Solution in 2026: Cost, ROI & Decision Guide

 ✅ Buy an AI solution when

-- Your team doesn’t have expertise in AI and hiring an AI developer exceeds your budget.
+- Deep AI expertise is limited, and hiring an AI developer exceeds your budget.

 ✅ Build an AI solution when

-- You need complete control and have a skilled technical team.
+- You need complete control over the data, models, and access.

 So, ready to see what both the sections hold?
 Let’s dive in.

-Build vs Buy AI Framework: Key Decision Factors
+Build vs Buy Generative AI Framework: Key Decision Factors

-It can be difficult to decide between AI build vs buy.
+It can be difficult to decide between AI build versus buy.
 Here is a straightforward build vs buy AI framework to make your decision process easier.

 | Decision Criteria | Build | Buy |